 [Rule 7.5 amended in Gazette 12 Aug 2008 p.
 3548.]

-7.6 Objection to release of liquidator — Form 13
+7.6 Objection to release of liquidator (Form 13)

 (1) A creditor or contributory of a company who wishes to object to the release of the liquidator of the company must, within 21 days after the date of service of the interlocutory process seeking release —